iturdikulov/notes/algorithm.md

 ## Simplified terminology related to algorithms:

-Algorithm time complexity is?::How long does it take to run algorithm X with N data. <!--SR:!2024-09-15,13,232-->
+Algorithm time complexity is?:<wbr class="f"> How long does it take to run algorithm X with N data. <!--SR:!2024-09-15,13,232-->

-Algorithm space complexity::Amount of memory space required to solve algorithm X <!--SR:!2024-09-28,14,212-->
+Algorithm space complexity:<wbr class="f"> Amount of memory space required to solve algorithm X <!--SR:!2024-09-28,14,212-->
 with N input data.

 Formalized way to describe algorithm time and space complexity is ==Big O Notation==. <!--SR:!2024-10-01,18,192-->